bridg-db/bridg/README.md

 Validators control whether a particular request will be allowed to execute or not.

-They can be provided in three ways:
+They can be provided in four ways:

 1. **boolean** - use a boolean when you always know whether a certain request should go through or be blocked